About Caritas Norway

 The primary objectives of Caritas Norway are to support programmes in poor countries within the areas of development co-operation, human rights, peace- and reconciliation work and emergency relief.
 We also aim to motivate the Catholics in Norway towards developing solidarity with the economically poor in other countries, and to increase awareness of unjust social structures and the causes of poverty.
 Domestically, the most important role is to aid the parishes in the development of welfare work for refugees, immigrants, children and the elderly.

-In Oslo we run an information center for labour immigrants.
+In Oslo we run an information centre for labour immigrants.

 Address: Storgata 38, 0182 Oslo – entrance from Hausmannsgate, ground floor